thipages/sqlite-csv/README.md

 - `primaryKey`: name of the primary key, default `id` (fallback `csv_id`)

 ## `importCsv` returned value
-Return value is an array of object
+returns an array of object
 - `field`  one of the field
 - `type` 0 | 1 | 2
 - `sType` text | real | integer